K3qInput/Leaf-Core-Optimized-Configs/README.md

 Greetings!
 All the configs are updated by me every 12-18 hours.
-All configd have been optimized and are safe to use.
+All configs have been optimized and are safe to use.